-The Company is not subject to any externally imposed capital requirements for the financial period ended 31 March 2021 and 2020.
+The Company is not subject to any externally imposed capital requirements for the financial period ended 31 March 2022 and 2021.

-17. Changes and adoption of financial reporting standards
+16. Changes and adoption of financial reporting standards

-The accounting policies adopted are consistent with those of the previous financial year except that in the current financial year, the Company has adopted all the new and amended standards which are relevant to the Company and are effective for annual financial periods beginning on or after 1 April 2020.
-The adoption of these standards does not result in changes to the Company's accounting policies and has no material effect on the disclosures or on the amounts reported for the current or prior years.
+The adoption of these accounting policies adopted are consistent with those of the previous financial year except that in the current financial year, the Company has adopted all the new and amended standards which are relevant to the Company and are effective for annual financial periods beginning on or after 1 April 2021.
+The adoption of these standards did not have any material effect on the financial performance or position of the Company.